perceh/Papery/README.md

 ## Papery, your newspaper on the web

 Newspapers are artifacts from the past nowadays, but for those who would like to bring journalism in the form of articles or even a real newspaper website can use Papery to do so.
-Papery offers a few tools like "lazy loading" and image filters that can give your blog, website or portfolio an authentic newspaper look and feeling on today's web.
+Papery offers a few tools like "lazy loading" and image filters that can give your blog, website or portfolio an authentic newspaper look and feeling on todays web.

 ## Demo
 An demo can be found on [My Website](http://rickyrekkers.nl/Papery/index.php)

 ## Installation
-Install Papery by downloading the ZIP from Github and copying at least the following files into your project: "papery.js", "database.php" and "jquery-3.2.1.min.js" (or download the lastest version of jquery and link it in your head).
+Install Papery by downloading the ZIP from Github and copying at least the following files into your project: "papery.js", "database.php" and "jquery-3.2.1.min.js" or your own jQuery link (Papery is compatible from jQuery Core version 1.3).

 ### PHP
 Papery requires a database connection to load the articles which is established in database.php.
 A SQL database file has been added to the PHP folder of the project to test.